Consensys/linea-monorepo/docs/contribute.md

 Configuration changes that are part of the [Ops Runbook](https://www.notion.so/consensys/Linea-Runbooks-55e170e0db8f4d71add01c2ef1611cb6) are not considered releases.
 This includes for example changing the # of provers or updating price thresholds.
 These configurations changes can be performed at any time.

 ### Standard deployment timeline
-* The engineer shares with the release manager their PRs, before each monday mid-day, ideally before Friday of the previous week.
-Details are being added to the [Release Notes](https://github.com/Consensys/zkevm-monorepo/wiki/Linea-Releases).
+* Internal Consensys engineers share their PRs with the release manager before each Monday mid-day, ideally before Friday of the previous week.
+Details are added to the [Release Notes](https://github.com/Consensys/zkevm-monorepo/wiki/Linea-Releases).
 * The release manager greenlights the release, proposes a day and time for deploying the release to the engineer.
 The release manager ensure communication has been shared with internal stakeholders (SRE) as well as external stakeholders when relevant (community/partners).
 * The deployment on testnet is performed between Monday and Wednesday before 15:00 local Software Engineer time.
 With the help of DevOps and SRE teams.
 * The deployment on mainnet is performed following the exact same process as testnet, after sufficient time to be confident the release can be promoted to mainnet.